comunica/Article-ISWC2018-Demo-GraphQlLD/content/demo.md

 ## Demonstration Overview
 {:#demo}

-In our demonstration, we will offer the live evaluation of a set of GraphQL-LD queries.
+In our demonstration during the conference, we will offer the live evaluation of a set of GraphQL-LD queries using the Comunica framework.
 All of these queries, together with a guide to run the demonstration can be found as a [gist](https://gist.github.com/rubensworks/9d6eccce996317677d71944ed1087ea6){:.mandatory}.